yashrajd/bcap/README.md

 ## Future Scenarios and Considerations

 Bitcoin’s consensus changes have historically progressed smoothly and without significant issues.
 Nevertheless, it’s important to deeply examine and anticipate future scenarios that might be more divisive and could weaken the network’s stability.
 There are many future scenarios worth considering and analysis that we anticipate will become part of this project.
-We are starting with one scenario but we anticipate more to be added over time.
+We are starting with one scenario, but we anticipate more to be added over time.

 ### Consensus changes with alternative clients

 Historically, all upgrades to bitcoin consensus have been merged into Bitcoin Core (which is by far the dominant client implementation of bitcoin with 98% of nodes), however that does not mean that upgrades to bitcoin consensus necessarily have to be merged to Bitcoin Core.[^25] [^26] We could see in the future upgrades that might be merged into an alternative client, either a fork of Bitcoin Core or written in a new language that implements the bitcoin protocol.
 We will refer to alternative clients with consensus changes as Alternative Consensus Clients.
-Many Alternative Consensus Clients have been created in the past (Bitcoin XT, Bitcoin Classic, Bitcoin Unlimited, etc.) but all have failed to get adoption.[^27]
+Many Alternative Consensus Clients have been created in the past (Bitcoin XT, Bitcoin Classic, Bitcoin Unlimited, etc.), but all have failed to get adoption.[^27]

 Changes to consensus were predominantly proposed by Protocol Developers who also maintained Bitcoin Core.
 Increasingly in recent years, developers from outside of the Bitcoin Core project are proposing and developing consensus changes.
 This increases the likelihood that a consensus change would come through an Alternative Consensus Client if the Protocol Developers do not merge the change into Bitcoin Core.
 If the developers proposing consensus changes are also building a product that is dependent on the consensus change, a reluctance from the maintainers of Bitcoin Core to merge the change could further motivate creating an alternative client.
 In other scenarios, it is also possible for the interests of the stakeholders of the network to diverge from the Protocol Developers, which might also warrant an alternative client for the protocol to continue to evolve.